 And yes, I do believe that an individual can get a great education at any school if she puts in the effort.
 However, I also believe that it’s easier to get a good education and graduate if you are in an environment with other people (for whatever the reason-money, ethnicity, family situation) that are likely to graduate.
 The graduation rate is not the final say so in evaluating a college’s effectiveness.

-There are colleges out there that should be considered to be doing an extraordinary job even if they only graduate 35% of their students.
-This is because the students they accept are often unprepared for college or have other issues that are likely to keep them from graduating.
+There are colleges out there that should be considered doing an extraordinary job even if they only graduate 35% of their students.
+This is because the students they accept are often less prepared for college or have other issues that are likely to keep them from graduating.
 This is the basis of the Washington Monthly’s and US News expected graduation rate.
 If a school has an expected graduation rate of 15% and graduates 35%, it’s doing something right.

 But it’s not going to be included in my 50-50 listing.
 A student may ultimately end up at such a school for very good reasons but with over 400 50-50 institutions, there is no reason to start the college search process with such schools.

-And this brings us to the other 50 aspect of the list, who would find it useful.
+And this brings us to the other 50 aspect of the list, acceptance rates.
 A 50% admissions rate means that a student doesn’t have to have stellar qualifications to be admitted.
 In other words, there’s a reasonable chance of B or B+ students of being admitted.

 There’s also the flip side to these numbers.
-You can find concentrations of good students (by superficial measures of SAT and gpa) in plenty of schools.
-Over half the freshman at St. Olaf had a gpa of 3.75 or better and 75% had an SAT CR score of 600 or better.
-Would this be a brilliant group of students?
-Maybe not.
-But it would mean attending class with a group of students who are serious about their academics.
+You can find concentrations of good students (by superficial measures of SAT and GPA) in plenty of schools.
+At Appalachian State, 87% of freshman reporting GPAs had an average over 3.75 while 82% did at the University of North Carolina Wilmington.
+A total of 45 colleges reported a 75th% ACT of 30 or better-that’s the 95th% or better nationally.
+These numbers mean that a student could count on attending class with a group of peers who are serious about their academics.

 The 50-50 list is about options.
 Most students start their college search knowing only a few regional colleges and probably the nationally ranked ones that no one gets into.
 And unfortunately, many never expand their list which means they are missing out on some great opportunities.
-To get a link to this list, just enter your email by clicking HERE.
-I promise not to sell your email to third parties.
-The PDF is free.
+Click HERE to download the free college list.